ONE DAY IN TAKAYAMA, JAPAN

 Jinya-Mae Morning Market

-The other daily morning market in Takayama is Jinya-Mae Morning Market (1-5 Hachikenmachi, Takayama, Gifu, 506-0012), open from 7 am to noon (8 am to noon in the winter months) in front of Takayama Jinya.
+The other daily morning market in Takayama is Jinya-Mae Morning Market (1-5 Hachikenmachi, Takayama, Gifu, 506-0012, Japan), open from 7 am to noon (8 am to noon in the winter months) in front of Takayama Jinya.
 The vendors sell fresh produce, snacks, and souvenirs.

 Neko no Tsuki Sakurayama Cat Café